merely-useful/r-rse/appendices/assignments.md

 ### Second assignment

+TODO: Expand on this about whether instructors should have this or not.

 The learners should either be given a list of some potential packages to improve or be given detailed instructions on how to find potential packages.
 If you want to provide a list of possible packages, here is some instructions on how to find